Fluoxetine Review: Happiness in a Pill?

 An extensive meta-study on the effectiveness of 21 antidepressants found that fluoxetine was effective on average, but was one of the least effective medications studied.

-This suggests that patients with anxiety or insomnia disorders may wish to speak with their doctor about tricyclic antidepressants instead of fluoxetine.
+This suggests that patients with anxiety or sleep disorders may wish to speak with their doctor about tricyclic antidepressants instead of fluoxetine.

 Fluoxetine's FDA label indicates that the drug may increase risk of suicidal thoughts and behaviors in young adults, adolescents and children.

-Increased risk of suicidality will not affect most fluoxetine users; it’s a rare side effect, however this side effect is so concerning that it may benefit young adult patients or guardians of adolescents to speak with their doctor about alternative antidepressants that do not confer this risk.
+Increased risk of suicidality shouldn't affect most fluoxetine users; it’s a rare side effect.
+However, this side effect is so concerning that it may benefit young adult patients or guardians of adolescents to speak with their doctor about alternative antidepressants that do not confer this risk.

 The FDA reserves black box warnings for side effects that may be life-threatening, and this is the most severe category of warning issued by the FDA.

-Women are often curious if there are any drug-specific side effects for them, given that some antidepressants are documented to cause side effects for women specifically.
+Women are often curious if there are any drug-specific side effects for them, given that some antidepressants are documented to cause side effects in women specifically.

-A medical review published in the Journal of Sex & Marital Therapy found that fewer women (13.4%) reported a worsening of sexual function on the drug than men (17.4%).
+A medical review published in the Journal of Sex & Marital Therapy found that fewer women (13.4%) reported a worsening of sexual function on fluoxetine than men (17.4%).

-We are unable to locate any other medical studies documenting a sex-based difference in side effects to fluoxetine, so we will conclude that there does not appear to be any side effects of this drug specific to females, and women may even respond better to the drug than men based on early research.
+We are unable to locate any other medical studies documenting a sex-based difference in fluoxetine side effects, so we will conclude that there does not appear to be any side effects of this drug specific to women, and women may even respond better to the drug than men based on early research.

 Prozac is the branded version of fluoxetine.